Former Arizona high school star Marvin Bagley III a star in LA

 For more from The Heat Index, go to heatindex.azcentral.com.

-basketball, Bol Bol, California Interscholastic Federation, Celebrity engagements, High school boys basketball, Lonzo Ball, Manute Bol, marvin bagley iii, Shaquille O'Neal, Shareef O'Neal, University of California Los Angeles, AZCentral, Basketball, North High School (Phoenix AZ), Gallery
+Bol Bol, California Interscholastic Federation, Celebrity engagements, High school boys basketball, High school sports, Lonzo Ball, Manute Bol, marvin bagley iii, Shaquille O'Neal, Shareef O'Neal, sports, University of California Los Angeles, News